Challenges of the Nursing Profession

 Nurses who experience chronic pain or sleep disturbances may be struggling with an injury or illness that has not yet been diagnosed.

-The National Institute for Occupational Safety and Health (NIOSH) recommends that employers screen employees for musculoskeletal disorders and other occupational illnesses on a regular basis.
+The National Institute for Occupational Safety and Health (NIOSH) recommends that employers screen and assess current health habits of employees for musculoskeletal disorders and other occupational illnesses on a regular basis.

 Nurses are at risk for developing mental health problems.
 Nurses work in a demanding environment and they have to deal with many difficult situations involving patient care that can lead to burnout, stress, depression, and anxiety.